RayRedGoose/CloudWIS/README.md

 [Raisa Primerova](https://github.com/RayRedGoose)

+## Setup

 Deployed app: [click here to see](https://rayredgoose.github.io/CloudWIS)

+Download to local machine:

+- `clone` the repo to your local machine

+- run `npm install` to download all necessary dependencies

+- run `npm start` to run the server

 NOTE!
 For deployed app limited requests API key was used.
 To see correct working app clone done and use your own api key in apiCalls file.